Frediflexta/LumenBrary/README.md

 + Update `.env` file to configure your `DATABASE`, `APP_KEY` and `JWT_SECRET`, please refer to `.env.example` for references.

 ## Running the application
-+ `php artisan migrate:fresh --seed` to create and seed the database.
++ run `php artisan migrate:fresh --seed` to create and seed the database.

-+ `php -S localhost:8000 -t public` to start your server.
++ run `php -S localhost:8000 -t public` to start your server.

 ### Endpoints